 The REIT’s property leases are structured as triple-net leases under which the tenant is responsible for all costs relating to repair and maintenance, realty taxes, property insurance, utilities and all non-structural capital improvements.
-The REIT’s portfolio has a weighted average lease term of approximately 12.9 years and leases include contractual fixed rent increases, providing long-term organic growth.
+The REIT’s portfolio has a weighted average lease term of approximately 12.8 years (as at Sept.30, 2018) and leases include contractual fixed rent increases, providing long-term organic growth.

 These strong fundamentals and an attractive leasing profile support the stability of Automotive Properties REIT’s Unitholder distributions.
 The REIT currently pays monthly cash distributions to Unitholders of $0.067 per Unit, representing $0.80 per Unit on an annualized basis.

 Strategy and Objectives